creative-mobile/CME.Documentation/docs/user_guide/making_validation_requests.md

 }
 ```

 1. Still waiting for the purchase validation.
-Confirmation will be after validation.
+Confirmation will come after validation.
-2. It means that purchase is good.
+2. It means that the purchase has been completed successfully.
 3. Finally confirm the purchase.
 4. Use extension method to create ValidationRequest from GooglePlayReceipt.
 5. Use extension method to create ValidationRequest from Product.
-6. Don't need to await this call because we set purchase state to 'Pending' below.
+6. No need to wait for this request to be completed because we bring back the 'Pending' status of the purchase below.